mbourque/creo_nc_tools/developers_guide.md

 - Family tables:
   - Use family tables to create solid tool variations within a tool type and maintain naming conventions.
+  - Use meaningful names.
+If appropriate, use parameters as dimension names like cutter_diam.

 - File and folder standards:
   - Always maintain one version of the model; Git will strip common files such as `.log`, `.pvz`, and `.idx`.